Paul-Wortmann/Grume/Readme.md

 About
 -----
 Frost and Flame is still in its early stages of infancy.
 Currently a non-playable WIP.
-Frost and flame to become a 3D, isometric, action role playing game.
+Frost and flame is an isometric, action role playing game.
 Planned features include, a particle engine, rich in content and re-playability with random item, quest and level generation.

 Features